 There’s also plenty of places to grab a snack like this pine nut gelato that I got at the cafe next to the Children’s Library.
 (If you have kids make sure to pop in, they often have fun little crafts you can do and there is a place to play, as well as children books from all over the world.)

-I usually bring my own food or eat before going to the island, but that’s because I live nearby so it seems silly to go to Nami island for lunch when I can go to Pizza School in town or pack my own lunch.
+I usually bring my own food or eat before going to the island, but that’s because I live nearby so it seems silly to go to Nami island for lunch when I can go to Pizza School in town and have a full pizza for 5,000 won (~$5) or pack my own lunch.
 If you’re going for a day trip then it’s up to you, it’s a good area to try traditional Korean foods.
 There are currently 6 restaurants on the island that don’t just serve traditional Korean street food like tteokbokki or stews but also pizza and there’s even a Halal friendly restaurant.
 Your food adventure is up to you, most restaurants have menus outside or you can check out their menus online here.
 Or you can picnic, pack yourself a lunch or buy some kimbap, wine and cheese, and a blanket or mat from Daiso and enjoy the beautiful nature around you.
 There are also 6 cafes you can go to for your coffee fix.

 Other fun things to do on the island include going for a bike ride.
 There’s a couple different options.
 You can rent a bike on your own, ride a bike for two or rent a family bike.
 (4,000won, 8,000 won, 15,000won /30mins) Or you can ride the sky bike.
 (3,000won) which will give you a unique view of the island.
-(Note the seats can feel a bit slippery so be very cautious with your items, near the bike rental area there are lockers you can rent.)
+(Note the seats can feel a bit slippery so be very cautious with your items.
+Near the bike rental area there are lockers you can rent.)

 I really just love walking around Nami island, getting away from the crowds near the entrance and enjoying the peace and nature.
 There’s so much to do and see that it makes a wonderful day trip (which is why I’m not surprised that when anyone visits Nami island is where we end up.)